awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

       For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon S3 Developer Guide*\.

-1. Choose settings for your DB cluster, such as the DB cluster identifier and the login credentials\.
+1. Choose settings for your DB cluster, such as the DB cluster storage configuration, DB instance class, DB cluster identifier, and login credentials\.
 For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.

 1. Customize additional settings for your Aurora MySQL DB cluster as needed\.